-“In 2003, I was selected by an international non-government organisation called Voluntary Services Overseas (VSO) that was identifying children with different talents from various schools, to participate in an AIDS awareness workshop.
-Those chosen were trained on how to use our talents to sensitise other children about the deadly disease.”
+“In 2003, I was selected by an international non-government organization called Voluntary Services Overseas (VSO) that was identifying children with different talents from various schools, to participate in an AIDS awareness workshop.
+Those chosen were trained on how to use our talents to sensitize other children about the deadly disease.”

 It is during this workshop that Ngabonziza was identified by one of the volunteers, an American man called Jessy Hawks, who picked interest in his talent.

 Hawks was like his guardian angel sent from Heaven.
 He offered to pay Ngabonziza’s school fees until he completed high school.
 This offer was timely because it came at the time when the brother, who was sponsoring him, was experiencing financial challenges and Ngabonziza was on the verge of dropping out of school again.

 During his senior six vacation, he was hired by Rwandans Allied for Peace and Progress, a non-government organization founded by his sponsor Hawks.
 The remuneration, he says, was enough to pay for his tuition.

 Yet even with a well-paying job, he did not falter on his quest for education.
 He enrolled for a course in accounting at Kigali Independent University.
 He however abandoned the course in 2012 before completing and travelled to the USA.

 “I was working while studying and that’s the time I met my American wife, Christine, whom we were working together.
 So we had gone to America to visit her family but opted to stay there after getting better jobs and earning much more money than we were earning in Rwanda.”